Hello Fall

 Instructions

-- Grease mini muffin with coconut spray or use silicone muffin tins
+• Grease mini muffin with coconut oil spray.

-- Add all ingredients to a large measuring cup or bowl and whisk until smooth and creamy.
+• Add all ingredients, except coconut oil spray, to a bowl and whisk until smooth and creamy.

 Notes